Bloom-host/BloomDocs/docs/plugins_and_modifications/installing-plugins.md

 ### The Basics
 > #### Requirements
 >
-> In order to run plugins on your server, you have to be using a fork of Bukkit. (such as Spigot, Paper, Purpur, Pufferfish, etc. See our [guide on server jars](/jars) for more information.)
-If you wish to make client-side modifications (as well), see our guide on [installing server mods](/mods-install)!
+> To run plugins on your server, you must use a fork of Bukkit, such as Spigot, Paper, Purpur, or Pufferfish.
+See our [guide on server jars](/jars) for more information.
+If you also wish to make client-side modifications, see our guide on [installing server mods](/mods-install)!

 > #### What are plugins?
 >